ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

   This is only relevant for unpacked data as packed chunks are always 256 KiB.
 - `ChunkData` is the 256 KiB (262,144 bytes) chunk data.

-The data may be packed or unpacked (both formats take up the same mount of space).
+The data may be packed or unpacked (both formats take up the same amount of space).
 The maximum file size is 2,097,176,000 bytes.
 Each file is named with the starting offset of the chunks it contains (e.g. `chunk_storage` file `75702992896000` stores the 8000 chunks starting at weave offset 75,702,992,896,000).